annguyen-git/interstellar-movie-interactions-analytics/README.md

    - Import the `NetworkX` graph into `Pyvis` to create an interactive HTML visualization.
    - Customize the node sizes based on each character's total interactions and adjust edge thickness to reflect interaction frequency.
    - Save the visualizations as HTML files in the `output/` directory for easy viewing.

-Please see funtions.py and notebook file for more details.